 Once de-glossed, sand everything by hand with 100-grit paper.
-Vacuum the doors and cabinets, then go over it all again with a tack cloth.
+Vacuum the doors and cabinets to get rid of dust and debris, then go over all of the surfaces again with a tack cloth.
 Be thorough to ensure you pick up all of the dust.

-When priming, brush across the grain beginning at the top.
-Once covered, “tip off” the wet finish with a single brush stroke along the grain.
+When priming, a rule of thumb to follow is to brush across the grain beginning at the top.
+Once you’ve covered a surface, “tip off” the wet finish with a single brush stroke along the grain.
 Allow 24 hours to dry.
 Finally, use 220-grit paper on a random orbit sander to sand any flat surfaces and a medium-grit sanding sponge on any profiled surfaces.

-Apply the paint the same way as you did with the primer.
-Begin at the top, painting across the grain then “tip off” with a single stroke along the grain.
-Use a new brush on the final coat.
-Allow the paint to dry, sand with 280-grit paper, vacuum and apply tack cloth to bring your cabinets to a smooth finish.
+Apply the paint the same way you did the primer.
+Begin at the top of the surface, paint across the grain, and then “tip off” with a single stroke along the grain.
+You may want to use a new brush on the final coat to make sure everything looks pristine.
+Allow the paint to dry, then sand with 280-grit paper, vacuum and apply tack cloth to bring your cabinets to a smooth finish.

-Reassemble your cabinets clockwise using the labels and map you made.
+Reassemble your cabinets, working clockwise once again.
+Use the labels and map you made earlier to make this process easier.
+Work in stages.
 First, reinstall the shelves.
 Next, install the hinges and pulls on the doors and drawers.
 Finally, install each door into its proper frame.